 BA in Paralegal Studies

-The Bachelor of Arts in Paralegal Studies allows students with associate-degree credits, especially in paralegal studies, to improve their skills and career opportunities by earning a bachelor’s degree.
+The Bachelor of Arts in Paralegal Studies allows students with a minimum of 15 semester credits in paralegal studies to improve their skills and career opportunities by earning a bachelor’s degree.
 Students who have earned associate degrees in paralegal studies will likely find this degree program to be their most expeditious route to a bachelor’s degree.
 Students select one of the practice tracks and develop skills in that practice area as well as legal research, analysis, and writing, legal ethics and law office technology.

 - Acquire a credential from Loyola’s well-regarded Institute for Paralegal Studies that will open doors to your career success in the legal community.

 - Earn a specialized certificate in Civil Litigation or Corporate Practice (or both areas) that will refine your paralegal skills to meet the demands of the modern legal workplace.

 - Maximize the number of credits you may transfer from your two-year paralegal program, and complete your degree on a schedule that works with your personal and professional obligations.